gtuck/ai-workshop/slides.md

 <v-clicks>

 1. ✉️ Write a polite message to reschedule my dentist appointment.

 2. 🧑‍🍳 Give me a 3-day healthy meal plan with simple recipes.

-3. 🧠 Explain how interest rates work like I'm in 9th grade.
+3. 🧠 Explain how interest rates work like I’m in 9th grade.

 4. 🧳 Suggest a weekend getaway near [a city] under $300.

-5. 🎁 What's a fun birthday gift idea for a 12-year-old who loves space?
+5. 🎁 What’s a fun birthday gift idea for a 12-year-old who loves space?

-6. 🐶 Write a funny haiku about a dog who's afraid of squirrels.
+6. 🐶 Write a funny haiku about a dog who’s afraid of squirrels.

 </v-clicks>

 ---
 layout: two-cols-header